BYLAWS AS AMENDED

 Notice of Meetings

-3.04 Written or printed notice stating the place, day, hour and purpose of any meeting of members shall be hand delivered or mailed to each member entitled to vote at such meeting, not less than thirty (30) nor more than fifty (50) days before the date of such meeting, by or at the directions of the President, or the Secretary, or the Board of Directors or the persons calling the meeting.
-The hand delivered or mailed notice of a meeting shall be deemed to be delivered when received, or deposited in the United States Mail addressed to the member at his address as it appears on the records of the Corporation with postage thereon paid and as witnessed by two (2) Officers of the Corporation.
+3.04 Written, printed or electronic notice stating the place, day, hour and purpose of any meeting of members shall be delivered or mailed to each member entitled to vote at such meeting, not later than the 10th day, nor earlier than the 60th day before the date of such meeting, by or at the directions of the President, or the Secretary, or the Board of Directors or the persons calling the meeting.
+The delivered or mailed notice of a meeting shall be deemed to be delivered when received or deposited in the United States Mail addressed to the member at his address as it appears on the records of the Corporation.
+The Board of Directors may employ electronic notice of Board meetings, as an alternative method of notice, in compliance with state code, with 144 hours notice of said meeting, via electronic mail and/or posting on signage that is conspicuous for the membership to see on the property.

 3.05 The members holding the majority of the votes which may be cast at any meeting shall constitute a quorum at such meeting.
 Members represented by proxy shall be counted as part of a quorum.
 If a quorum is not present at any meeting of members, a majority of the members present may adjourn the meeting from time to time without further notice.